peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * The general data type of this CBOR object.

+### getEntries
+    public final java.util.Collection<java.util.Map.Entry<CBORObject,​CBORObject>> getEntries() Gets a collection of the key/value pairs stored in this CBOR object, if it's a map.
+Returns one entry for each key/value pair in the map in an undefined order.

+**Returns:**

+* A collection of the key/value pairs stored in this CBOR map.
+To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.

+**Throws:**

+* <code>java.lang.IllegalStateException</code> - This object is not a map.

 ### getValues
     public final java.util.Collection<CBORObject> getValues() Gets a collection of the values of this CBOR object, if it's a map or an